freesky-edward/mailman-cloud-deployment/README.md

 # mailman-cloud-deployment

-This is a repository houses the best practice deploying mailman on public clouds.
+This is a repository houses the best practice deploying mailman on public clouds base on the theory ***[newto.me](http://newto.me/tech/) mailman on k8s posts***.
 Currently,will provide the deployment on [huaweicloud](https://www.huaweicloud.com), later I will try to support more public cloud provider.

 ***Note***: This repository only provide the classic deployment for miniumx resource runtime, for your workload please following the [configuration](#configuration) to change the infrastructure.